-Dr. Christiana Subaar is a lecturer at the department of Physics, College of Science at Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
-She graduated from the University for Development Studies, Tamale with B.Sc. degree in Applied Physics and M.Phil degree in Medical Physics in 2010 and 2014, respectively.
-Dr. Subaar obtained her Ph.D. degree in Health and Radiation Physics from the University of Cape Coast sponsored by The Ghana Education Trust Fund (GETFund) in 2018 at the University of Cape Coast.
-Dr. Subaar research during her Ph.D. centered on the temperature changes in the brain during magnetic resonance imaging, an instrumental parameter in the safety of radiation diagnosis.
+Dr. Christiana Subaar is a lecturer at the department of Physics in the College of Science at Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
+She graduated from the University for Development Studies, Tamale, with a B.Sc. degree in Applied Physics and a M.Phil. degree in Medical Physics in 2010 and 2014, respectively.
+Dr. Subaar obtained her Ph.D. degree in Health and Radiation Physics from the University of Cape Coast, sponsored by The Ghana Education Trust Fund (GETFund), in 2018.
+Dr. Subaar's research during her Ph.D. centered on the temperature changes in the brain during magnetic resonance imaging, an instrumental parameter in the safety of radiation diagnosis.

-Dr. Subaar is a professional teacher with over ten (10) years teaching experience in the basic school after she obtained her 3-year post-secondary Teacher’s Certificate ‘A’ from Bagabaga teacher training college in 2001.
-She joined the University for Development Studies to study Applied Physics - a rare field for an African woman.
-Her unflinching hard work and dedication saw her graduating among the best of her class.
-The Bachelor’s degree in Physics propelled her to pursue a research carrier.
+Dr. Subaar is a professional teacher with over ten (10) years of teaching experience in the basic school after she obtained her 3-year post-secondary Teacher’s Certificate ‘A’ from Bagabaga teacher training college in 2001.
+She joined the University for Development Studies to study Applied physics, a rare field for an African woman.
+Her unflinching hard work and dedication saw her graduate among the best of her class.
+The Bachelor’s degree in Physics propelled her to pursue a research career.
 Under her mentorship, she helped several undergraduate students with practical and theoretical lessons in her capacity as a Research and Teaching Assistant at the Department of Applied Physics in 2010/2011 academic year.
-Dr. Subaar’s research carrier led her to pursue a Master’s of philosophy in Medical Physics sponsored by the Mathematics, Science and Technology Scholarship Scheme (MASTESS).
-Prior to enrolling in the University of Ghana, Legon, she resumed her teaching role at the St. John Bosco’s College of Education.
-Before Colleges of Education fully went on tertiary, she was promoted to the grade of Assistant Director II by Ghana Education Service.
+Dr. Subaar’s research career led her to pursue a Master’s of Philosophy in Medical Physics sponsored by the Mathematics, Science, and Technology Scholarship Scheme (MASTESS).
+Prior to enrolling at the University of Ghana, Legon, she resumed her teaching role at St. John Bosco’s College of Education.
+Before the Colleges of Education fully went on to tertiary education, she was promoted to the grade of Assistant Director II by the Ghana Education Service.
 She worked as a senior tutor at the Physics department, taking theoretical and practical classes.